Hiimus/milestone-project-1/README.md

 #### about-us.html:

 In the about page, there is the gym owner, Frode, Arne and Pia.
-They are presented in a positive manner.
+They are presented in a positive manner, and can give the user a feeling of being in good hands.
 #### contact.html:

 The contact page has information the user might want to know.
 A google map is displaying the location of the gym.